mahussain1/Elevator-Desgin-and-Simulation/README.md

 #### Note
-This code was designed in 2016 in during my bachelors studies.
+This code was designed during my bachelors studies in 2016.
 Since it is not efficent but a litte effort to explore the Hardware Descripive Language.

 Thank you for reading :smiley:.